Continuing Education Activity

 Bone metabolism is a complex mechanism that revolves around the needful bone turnover involving bone formation (osteoblastic activity) and resorption (osteoclastic activity).
 This cycle continues throughout life and has phases of rapid bone formation to phases of increased resorption.
 This complex process takes weeks to months.
 It can be simplified for the purpose of a better understanding of bone mineralization and formation.

-We need to understand that this whole process goes through a continuous phase of activation, resorption, formation, mineralization, followed by a period of quiescency.
+The whole process goes through a continuous phase of activation, resorption, formation, mineralization, followed by a period of quiescency.
 These five factors are called stages of bone modeling.

 - For better conceptual understanding, let us describe things from the quiescent phase, which describes the inactive phase of bone before initiation of remodeling.